polykarposT/Tissue-Sample-Collection/README.md

 ## Requirements
-To be able to run the project need to have installed python (python >= 3.8) and Django framework (3.1.2).
+To be able to run the project you need to have installed python (python >= 3.8) and Django framework (3.1.2).
 Django framework can be install via pip:
 ```
 pip install Django
 ```
-For this project have to install also django-filters
+For this project you need to install also django-filters
 ```
 pip install django-filter
 ```